-Will herbal supplements and vitamins affect my pregnancy?
+Will complementary medicines affect my pregnancy?

 Where to get more information

-You can also call the NPS Medicines Line on 1300 MEDICINE (1300 633 424) from anywhere in Australia (Monday to Friday.
+You can also call 1300 MEDICINE (1300 633 424) from 9am to 5pm AET, Monday to Friday.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: April 2020
+Last reviewed: August 2022